alichoumane/Supervised-Local-Community-Detection/README.md

 Article: Choumane, A. and Al-Akhrass, A. (2021) "Supervised local community detection algorithm", Int.
 J. Data Science (to appear).

+IMPORTANT NOTE: the file NeuralNetwork.7z should be uncompressed using your favorite software.
+It contains the Neural Network Model NeuralNetwork.model (binary file).

 #############
 Compile
 #############